exis9/VisiOS-API/README.md

 ## memStorage_get
 If you pass a key name, this will return the key's value from the memory storage, or null if the key does not exist.
 The memory storage is shared among all the VisiOS apps and is cleared when the user closes the tab.
+This feature is good for storing temporary data that you want to share among multiple apps in real-time.

 ```js
 async function test(){